-She aspired for a while to act, and briefly served as a Broadway understudy.
+In her early days she aspired to act, and briefly served as a Broadway understudy, but didn’t follow up.
 She obtained a decent high school education, showing smarts, spunk, and a feel for literature.
 Lacking the formal credentials for college, she never attended; instead, she traveled, read, and had a few flings.

 In 1923, age 20, she was beautiful, bright, self-centered, and watching for the main chance.
 When it came ambling along, she grabbed it, just as she’d been trained.
 (Her mother helped in the grabbing.)

 His name was George Tuttle Brokaw.
 He was 43, rich and handsome, and a drunk, possibly a mean one.
 Clare had a child with him, a daughter she named Ann; toward the end of the 1920s she dumped the old boy and began collecting alimony checks.

 She was now a Manhattan divorcee, 26 years old, with plenty of cash and a staff of servants to keep an eye on the kid.
 She also had, in the words of a later observer, a “lust to function” – an imperial need to accomplish something substantial on her own other than bearing a child.
 In those days, women with such a desire had few role models, so Clare “had to invent herself, for better or worse,” writes author Wilfrid Sheed in his memoir of his long friendship with her: “It was a brand new territory, outside the tiny compound where women lived in those days.”